 Being a victim of sexual assault is NEVER a violation of the Honor Code, and victims will never be punished for being sexually assaulted.
-The university recognizes that victims or witnesses of Sexual Misconduct might be hesitant to report an incident to university officials if victims or witnesses fear the discovery of Honor Code violations, such as alcohol use, drug use, or consensual sexual activity outside of marriage.
-To help address this concern and to encourage the reporting of Sexual Misconduct, the Title IX Office will not share the identity of a victim or witness with the Honor Code Office unless requested by such person or a person’s health or safety is at risk.
-Additionally, amnesty will be given for any Honor Code violations that may have occurred at or near the time of the sexual assault.
+The university recognizes that victims or witnesses of Sexual Harassment might be hesitant to report an incident to university officials if victims or witnesses fear the discovery of Honor Code violations, such as alcohol use, drug use, or consensual sexual activity outside of marriage.
+To help address this concern and to encourage the reporting of Sexual Harassment, the Title IX Office will not share the identity of a victim or witness with the Honor Code Office unless requested by such person or a person’s health or safety is at risk.
+Additionally, amnesty will be given for any Honor Code violations that may arise out of the same facts and circumstances as the report.

 The Honor Code Office called me in about something that I’ve already worked with Title IX on.
 Don’t I get amnesty?

-Amnesty is given to victims of Sexual Misconduct for Honor Code violations occurring at or near the time of the reported incident.
-However, because victim and witness information is not shared by the Title IX Office with the Honor Code Office, it’s important to inform the Honor Code Office that you have been working with Title IX in order to invoke amnesty for Honor Code violations that may have occurred at or near the time of the Sexual Misconduct.
+Amnesty is given to victims of Sexual Harassment for Honor Code violations arising out of the same facts and circumstances as the report.
+However, because victim and witness information is not shared by the Title IX Office with the Honor Code Office, it’s important to inform the Honor Code Office that you have been working with Title IX in order to invoke amnesty for Honor Code violations that may arise out of the same facts and circumstances as the report of Sexual Harassment.

 What does amnesty mean?

-The Sexual Misconduct Policy refers to amnesty, leniency, and confidentiality.
+The Sexual Harassment Policy refers to amnesty, leniency, and confidentiality.
 What’s the difference?

-Amnesty means that victims of and witnesses to Sexual Misconduct will not be punished for Honor Code violations occurring at or near the time of the reported incident.
-Leniency will be given to victims and witnesses for other Honor Code violations that are not related to the incident of Sexual Misconduct but which may be discovered as a result of the Title IX investigatory process.
+Amnesty means that victims of and witnesses to Sexual Harassment will not be punished for Honor Code violations arising out of the same facts or circumstances as the report.
+Leniency will be given to victims and witnesses for other Honor Code violations that are not related to the incident of Sexual Harassment but which may be discovered as a result of the Title IX investigatory process.
 Confidentiality refers to the Title IX Office not sharing victim or witness information with the Honor Code Office.